-Note for staff: Please visit our Moodle page: Information for Staff on Supporting Students with Disabilities – here you will find information on reasonable accommodations, practical strategies for supporting students, Autism Awareness, Assistive Technology, Digital Accessiblity and more.
+Note for Staff: Please visit our Moodle page: Information for Staff on Supporting Students with Disabilities – here you will find information on reasonable accommodations, practical strategies for supporting students, Autism Awareness, Assistive Technology, Digital Accessibility, and more.

 For other information or advice please contact email@example.com